aliou/www/_drafts/postgres-tsranges-in-ecto.md

 ### Creating a struct representing a range

-We'll store the informations needed by Postgres to create the range:
+We'll store the information needed by Postgres to create the range:

 We define our `Timestamp.Range` as a struct with the first and last elements of the range and with options for the inclusivity of those elements in the range.